joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5937526/2024/11/26/spurs-postecoglou-form-vicario-injury/

 **How Jim Montgomery earned win in Blues coaching debut: 3 takeaways**\
-`The Blues took a season-high 43 shots, Zack Bolduc had a breakout game and the team played with togetherness.`\
+`The Blues took a season-high 43 shots, Zack Bolduc had a breakout game, and the team played with togetherness.`\
 https://nytimes.com/athletic/5948307/2024/11/26/blues-jim-montgomery-rangers-takeaways/

 **Small Plane Crash Kills 5 in Costa Rica**\